wasmerio/wasmer/README.md

 hello world
 ```

-You can check many more packages here: https://wasmer.io/explore
+> There are many more available packages, such as `wasmer/python` or `syrusakbary/cowsay`.
+[Create your own package](https://docs.wasmer.io/registry/get-started), or explore from the community: https://wasmer.io/explore

 #### Here is what you can do next: